 I know my feet don’t smell good by the time I get to the gym after work, so I definitely would not want to subject even myself to that funk.
 Think about slipping your feet back into your shoes in between sets to minimize this effect.

 So why not try squatting barefoot?

 Hopefully this article was informative and you learned a thing or two.
-It’s always fun to give new things a try in the gym, or just to be aware that you CAN do it if you feel like it or find yourself without your pair of shoes in hand.
-You never know what you might get out of trying something new.
+It’s always fun to give new things a try in the gym.